ATEspin/schotterInR/README.md

 [**CHECK THE ORIGINAL
 NOW**](http://www.medienkunstnetz.de/works/schotter/)

-To pay tribute to Georg, I decided to implement a chunck of code that would reproduce Schotter using R. There are probably several ways to code this algorithm and I am sure several people have done this before.
+To pay tribute to Georg, I decided to implement a chunk of code that would reproduce Schotter using R. There are probably several ways to code this algorithm and I am sure several people have done this before.
 My goal was to see if my current R knowledge could be use to program